glerner/phpunit-testing/docs/guides/code-inventory.md

 - Lando configuration as an array if successful, null if not in a Lando environment or if parsing fails

 **Logic Flow**:
-1. Attempts to read the LANDO_INFO environment variable (does not execute 'lando info' command)
+- Attempts to read the LANDO_INFO environment variable (does not execute 'lando info' command)
-2. If empty, return null (not in a Lando container)
-3. Parse the JSON data from the environment variable
+- Parse the JSON data from the environment variable
-4. If JSON parsing fails, display warning and return null
-5. Return the parsed Lando configuration

 **Important Note**:
-- This function relies on the LANDO_INFO environment variable which is only available inside Lando containers
+- This function relies on the LANDO_INFO environment variable which is only available inside Lando containers or when using 'lando ssh'
 - It's different from get_lando_info() which executes the 'lando info' command and works from outside containers
-- LANDO_INFO environment variable only exists inside Lando containers or when using 'lando ssh'

-**Command Line Options Documented**:
-- `--help, -h`: Display the help message
-- `--remove-all, --remove`: Remove test database and files

 ### `get_setting()`